-Tatiana Gotvig is an energy and infrastructure lawyer with over 20 years of international experience advising on project development, corporate transactions, joint ventures, various commercial and operational contracts and long-term revenue agreements across all types of energy and infrastructure assets, in particular upstream and downstream petroleum assets, domestic gas and LNG projects, mining, conventional power, utilities (district heating), renewable energy (solar, wind and hydro) and carbon capture and storage projects.
+Tatiana Gotvig is an energy and infrastructure lawyer with over 20 years of international experience advising on project development, corporate transactions, joint ventures, various commercial and operational contracts and long-term revenue stream agreements across all types of energy and infrastructure assets, in particular upstream and downstream petroleum assets, domestic gas and LNG projects, mining, conventional power, utilities (district heating), renewable energy (solar, wind and hydro) and energy transition projects (hydrogen and carbon capture and storage).

 Tatiana’s experience includes both in-house and private practice roles in Australia, Hong Kong, Vietnam and London.
-In Australia, she started with an oil and gas company, supporting its upstream business and the North West Shelf LNG project.
-She has also had secondments with financial institutions’ energy desks (in Hong Kong and in Sydney).
+In Australia, she started with a global oil and gas major, supporting its upstream business and the North West Shelf LNG project.
+She has also had secondments with financial institutions’ energy desks in Hong Kong and in Sydney.

 Award Mouse thought multimedia interface book medal screen monitor